dmitriilezine/AzureSecureAdministration/DeployADDS.md

 # Deploy ADDS
 Active Directory Domain Services is the core application deployed in this solution.
-It should be deployed and managed in secure way.

 Provided template will deploy two domain controllers for specified domain and one enterprise issuing CA: